alauda/captain-test-charts/README.md

 1. create a dir with chart source
 2. Run `helm package <source-dir>/`
 3. Run `helm repo index --url https://alauda.github.io/captain-test-charts/ --merge index.yaml .`

+## How to use in captain

+chech the `hr` dir, it contains all the kinds of HelmRequests